Organic chemistry: History

-An example of an organometallic molecule, a catalyst called Grubbs' catalyst.
-Its formula is often given as RuCl_{2}(PCy_{3})_{2}(=CHPh), where the ball-and-stick model is based on X-ray crystallography.
-The single metal atom ruthenium (Ru) (in turquoise) is at the very center of the structure.
-Two chlorines (green) are bonded to the ruthenium atom.
-Carbon atoms are black, hydrogens gray-white, and phosphorus orange.
-A phosphorus-ligand bond, tricyclohexyl phosphine, PCy, is below center.
-Another PCy ligand appears at the top of the image where its rings are obscuring one another.
-The ring group projecting to the right, an alkylidene, contains a metal-carbon double bond to ruthenium.
+Cefalotin is a widely used synthetic antibiotic.

 Early examples of organic reactions and applications were often found because of a combination of luck and preparation for unexpected observations.
 The latter half of the 19th century however witnessed systematic studies of organic compounds.
 The development of synthetic indigo is illustrative.
 The production of indigo from plant sources dropped from 19,000 tons in 1897 to 1,000 tons by 1914 thanks to the synthetic methods developed by Adolf von Baeyer.
 In 2002, 17,000 tons of synthetic indigo were produced from petrochemicals.

 In the early part of the 20th century, polymers and enzymes were shown to be large organic molecules, and petroleum was shown to be of biological origin.

 The multiple-step synthesis of complex organic compounds is called total synthesis.
 Total synthesis of complex natural compounds increased in complexity to glucose and terpineol.
 For example, cholesterol-related compounds have opened ways to synthesize complex human hormones and their modified derivatives.
 Since the start of the 20th century, complexity of total syntheses has been increased to include molecules of high complexity such as lysergic acid and vitamin B_{12}.

 The total synthesis of vitamin B_{12} marked a major achievement in organic chemistry.

 The discovery of petroleum and the development of the petrochemical industry spurred the development of organic chemistry.
 Converting individual petroleum compounds into types of compounds by various chemical processes led to organic reactions enabling a broad range of industrial and commercial products including, among (many) others: plastics, synthetic rubber, organic adhesives, and various property-modifying petroleum additives and catalysts.